theryangeary/homelab/README.md

    defined and not open ended in a way where not remembering how things work can be a footgun, as I may be coming back to manage this after a long time away.
 Rollbacks should be similarly simple.
-1. Deploys should run from outside the docker hosts.
+1. Deploys must run from outside the docker hosts.
 The hosts should be treated like cattle and not pets, require special tending beyond docker swarm setup.
 This includes downloading/syncing this git repo to them or managing anything about their filesystems.